Investor Service FAQs

 However, currently validation of bank account via IMPS is possible only in respect of the First Holder in the bank account. i.e., validation of the bank account through IMPS is not possible if the first holder in MF folio is the 2nd or 3rd holder in the bank account.
 Hence, in such cases, the MF investor will have to provide an alternate documentary proof such a cancelled cheque leaf /copy of bank passbook or bank statement etc., to enable the AMC to verify the correctness of the bank account.

-In case of failure to dispatch the redemption/repurchase proceeds within 10 working days, the AMC is liable to pay interest @15% for the period of delay beyond 10 working days.
+In case of failure to dispatch the redemption/repurchase proceeds within 3 working days or 5 working days as the case may be, the AMC is liable to pay interest @15% for the period of delay beyond 3 or 5 working days.

 All Mutual Funds provide, the list of names and addresses of investors in whose folios there are unclaimed amounts (dividend/redemption) on their websites.
 The website of Mutual Funds is also provide information on the process of claiming the unclaimed amount and the necessary forms/documents required for the same.